Notes on isocrystals: Theory of weights

-Choose any $z$ of the center of $G_\RR$ of positive degree (such elements always exist; see \cite[1.3.11]{deligne-weil2}, \cite[\S 10.4]{crew-finite}).
-Let $\mu_0$ be the measure on $G_\RR$ obtained as the product of Haar measure (normalized so $G_\RR^\circ$ has measure $1$) with the characteristic function of the set of elements of positive degree.
+Choose any element $z$ of the center of $W_\RR$ of positive degree (see Remark~\ref{R:finite base extension} and Corollary~\ref{C:center element positive degree}).
+Let $\mu_0$ be the measure on $W_\RR$ obtained as the product of Haar measure (normalized so $G_\RR$ has measure $1$) with the characteristic function of the set of elements of positive degree.

-Let $G_\RR^\natural$ denote the space of conjugacy classes of $G_\RR$ equipped with the quotient topology.
-For any measure $\mu$ on $G_\RR$, let $\mu^\natural$ denote its image on $G_\RR^\natural$.
-For $n \in \ZZ$, let $G_n^\natural$ denote the set of classes in $G_\RR^\natural$ of degree $n$.
+Let $W_\RR^\natural$ denote the space of conjugacy classes of $W_\RR$ equipped with the quotient topology.
+For any measure $\mu$ on $W_\RR$, let $\mu^\natural$ denote its image on $W_\RR^\natural$.
+For $n \in \ZZ$, let $W_n^\natural$ denote the set of classes in $W_\RR^\natural$ of degree $n$.

 Suppose now that $\calE$ is $\iota$-mixed.
-As in \cite[2.2.6]{deligne-weil2}, for each closed point $x \in X$, we can find an element $g_x \in G_\RR$ conjugate in $G_\CC$ to a semisimplification of $\iota(\Frob_x)$.
-Let $\mu$ be the measure on $G_\RR$ given by
+As in \cite[2.2.6]{deligne-weil2}, for each closed point $x \in X$, we can find an element $g_x \in W_\RR$ conjugate in $W_\CC$ to a semisimplification of $\iota(\Frob_x)$.
+Let $\mu$ be the measure on $W_\RR$ given by

 where $\delta$ denotes a Dirac point measure. \end{defn}